stefan-hoeck/idris2-pack/CONTRIBUTING.md

 ### Command Line

-Subfolder of `CmdLn` provide functionality for handling command line arguments and assembling a configuration value before doing the interesting stuff.
+Subfolder of `CmdLn` provide functionality for handling command-line arguments and assembling a configuration value before doing the interesting stuff.

 #### Program Configuration